jalberse/geotwit/README.md

 As the corpus grows, tf-idf weighting increases in accuracy.
 Due to limitations of the free Twitter API and the relatively low number of tweets which are geo-tagged (~2-5%), generating a large body of data is time-intensive.
 Each iteration is therefore recommended to span multiple weeks.

+## Use and Workflow

+Install pipenv, run the shell.

+Create a track.txt file containing a list of phrases (one per line, max 400) to query.
+If you wish to generate a seed corpus from the most common english words, [this list](https://gist.github.com/deekayen/4148741) is helpful.

+Run geotwit.py to generate the corpus. **This is a long-running script, and may take weeks to generate a sufficiently large corpus**.

+Run aggregate.py for post-processing, preparing data for Kepler.gl

+Go to [kepler.gl](http://kepler.gl/demo) and upload keplergl.json

+This will generate a visualization of the dataset using our recommended parameters.
+From here, modify parameters via kepler.gl to fit your visualization needs.

+You may now run popular.py to generate a list of the 400 most important phrases (max 2 words) from the corpus.
+This will be saved to topn.txt.

+For the next iteration, copy topn.txt to track.txt and begin again with geotwit.py.

 ## How We built it

 Data collection and processing was done exclusively with Python.
 The Tweepy streaming API was used for collecting data from Twitter.
 Sklearn was used for tf-idf weighting.